 I did exactly what you are not supposed to do when planning to lose weight: I set a date to begin the dieting phase.
 I know, it’s silly and stupid to put it off.
 And in most cases, it is a set up for failure.
 After all, isn’t the whole point to renovate your eating habits so that it’s a life change, not just a temporary fix?

 In my defense, I knew that I had a ton of baking to do for the holidays.
 And I also knew it would be even harder than usual to focus on eating better when I would be surrounded by unhealthy foods.
 So, I figured I would just kick off the New Year with a bang.
 Beginning on January 1, I will track what I eat on SparkPeople and cutting out all the bad stuff – fried foods (even if they were homemade), fast food, excessive amounts of sweets, etc. I’ve already started a little bit of exercise (just a very small ab workout so far) and will increase that to include a little cardio too.
-And with any luck, my husband will be joining me in these pursuits.

 In the meantime though, I have been working on some new recipes with a healthier slant.
 This one, which is zesty but not spicy (don’t be fooled by the hot sauce — it’s just a bit for tang), was fantastic with the Fettuccine Alfredo pictured but let’s face it — that’s not the healthiest side dish.
 For a healthier slant, I would serve it on a salad bed or with a bit of rice and a vegetable like corn.